ranaaditya/processing-android-as-external-library/README.md

 # Android-Sketch
-Android repository made with processing
+Android sketch made with processing-core library.

+This is a sample android app demonstrating the use of newly Migrated processing-android as Library.